openSUSE/openSUSE-release-tools/ttm/README.md

 * ftp: Like main, but does not use `set_release`.
 * image: Like main, but released into the `totest_images_repo` in the test subproject.
 On publishing, the `totest_images_repo` is publish enabled.
 * container: Like main, but released into the `totest_container_repo` instead, which is always publish enabled so that they can be fetched from the OBS registry during testing.
 For publishing, those products are released into the releasetarget of `totest_container_repo`.
 This is best combined with a `kind="maintenance_release"` as the target project, to keep older builds instead of overwriting them.
 For long-living projects, `container-cleaner.py` is run which deletes older images.
+* containerfile: Like container, but taken from a repo called `containerfile` instead, where container images are built using `Dockerfile` recipes.

 Every product can have multiple architectures defined, those are only used to check for build success before doing a release.
 If any of the listed architectures failed to build, a release is blocked.